awesome-llm-papers/awesome-llm-papers.github.io/_publications/srinivasan2021predicting.markdown

 citations: 16
 bibkey: srinivasan2021predicting
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2110.08875'}]
-tags: [Reinforcement Learning, Model Architecture, BERT]
+tags: [Reinforcement Learning, BERT, Model Architecture, Evaluation]
 ---
 Recent advancements in NLP have given us models like mBERT and XLMR that can serve over 100 languages.
 The languages that these models are evaluated on,